 Naturally, the Cabin on the A330 was a touch basic.
 The A330 is aging a bit now and an economy cabin is never going to be “plush”.
 However, it is not a terrible place to be at all.
 You are provided the usual pillow and blanket, which we don’t use on a day flight but it’s nice to get them.
 You also get a set of headphones and an amenity kit in some modern packaging rather reminiscent of condom packets!
 Again we appreciate the gesture even if the went unused.
 We still remember the days when you were forced to PAY for headphones!

 The seats are pretty comfy and are still the old faux leather padded variety, not the ergonomic minimalist’s seats that are becoming the norm in economy cabins.
-The Layout is out much preferred 2-4-2 meaning we get a row to our selves and are not pair with a new flight “friend” who gets to know or bathroom schedule immanently as they are disturbed every time we need to get up.
+The Layout is out much preferred 2-4-2 meaning we get a row to ourselves and are not pair with a new flight “friend” who gets to know or bathroom schedule immanently as they are disturbed every time we need to get up.

-For the 7-8 hours this was going to be perfectly adequate and even on
+For the 7-8 hours this was going to be perfectly adequate and even on longer-haul flights, we would have no issue.

 We rarely have anything bad to say about cabin crew as we appreciate just how hard they are working and even if they are a bit off it can be forgiven most of the time.
-However, the service was top notch.
+However, the service was top-notch.
 Polite efficient fast and always with a smile.
 Just what you want.
 Even out last less than excellent experience on Delta in Comfort plus the major upside were the Cabin Crew who were excellent in all ways.

 In Flight Entertainment

 The Biggest Criticism with the Delta Studio IFE is its advertising.
-Every Delta flight we have been on we are dismayed with the line up advertised and ready to think outside the box to find something to watch or keep entertained, however, the reality is very different.
+Every Delta flight we have been on we are dismayed with the lineup advertised and ready to think outside the box to find something to watch or keep entertained, however, the reality is very different.
 Delta Studio is actually really good.
 It is packed with modern films and a whole bunch of older films that are often themed, maybe accidentally, to the destination.

 It really is a comprehensive system and by landing, we were left wishing we had a bit more time to go at it!
 The Screens are very good for